 - Getting a Positive Screen: What’s Next?

 Offer brief intervention messages.
 In Dr. Khan’s practice, the MA or nurse begins by offering brief intervention information, which the provider reinforces during the patient’s examination.Help patients to manage their SUD.
 Make an appointment for them to see an addiction specialist.
 The Substance Abuse and Mental Health Services Administration’s (SAMHSA) Behavioral Health Treatment Services Locator can help you identify local treatment programs that can determine the best course of action.
-Or visit the American Society of Addiction Medicine website to identify an addiction specialist in your area.Consider obtaining a waiver to prescribe buprenorphine.
+Or visit the American Society of Addiction Medicine website to identify an addiction specialist in your area.Consider prescribing buprenorphine.
 Visit the SAMHSA website to find training resources.Connect with experts.
 Contact the University of California at San Francisco Clinical Consultation Warm-line to obtain support from addiction treatment providers in managing your patients.

 Visit NIDAMED for additional resources for you and your patients.